-As the Group has discretion in relation to coupon and principal repayment, the Group classified subordinated perpetual Eurobonds as an equity instrument in the consolidated interim condensed statement of financial position.
-The CBR approved the inclusion of the perpetual Eurobonds in the calculation of statutory capital adequacy ratio.
-The Eurobonds are Basel-III compliant and eligible for inclusion into the Group's Additional Tier 1 capital upon receiving approval from the CBR (Note 21).
+As the Group has discretion in relation to coupon and principal repayment, the Group classified subordinated perpetual Eurobonds and bonds as equity instruments in the consolidated interim condensed statement of financial position.
+The CBR approved the inclusion of the perpetual Eurobonds and bonds in the calculation of statutory capital adequacy ratio.
+The Eurobonds and bonds are Basel-III compliant and eligible for inclusion into the Group's Additional Tier 1 capital upon receiving approval from the CBR (Note 21).